 It’s all about Expression

 I have no trouble sharing my knowledge and expressing myself to some degree.
-The reason I continue writing, even when I think I have nothing to write about, is because I want to get better at expression – in writing.
+The reason I continue writing, even when I think I have nothing to write about, is because I want to get better at expressing myself in writing.
 I have no problem expressing myself in any other medium.

 I envy writers who are able to convey emotions and other expressions through the written word.
 It’s something I aspire to do, but I’m getting too old to learn new tricks.
-The middle-age years snuck up on me and I’ll probably be a senior citizen before I’m considered proficient in written expression.
+The middle-age years snuck up on me and I’ll probably be a senior citizen before I’m considered proficient in expressing myself in writing.